ottypes/json1/README.md

 # JSON1

 > Status: Preview release.
-Usable; but contains rare, known bugs.
-See below
+Usable; but contains known bugs.
+See below.

 This is an operational transformation type for arbitrary JSON trees.
 It supports concurrently editing arbitrarily complex nested structures.
 Fancy features:

 - Support for arbitrarily moving objects in the JSON tree.
-Useful for example, to move workflowy items around while the items themselves are being edited
+You could, for example, implement [workflowy](https://workflowy.com) using this, allowing items to be collaboratively moved around and edited.
+Or Maya.
+Or google wave 2.
+Or ...
+Anything!
 - Supports embedded subtypes.
-So you can embed rich text using quilljs or something inside your JSON tree
+For example, you can embed rich text documents using quilljs or something inside your JSON tree
 - Conflicts!
-Most CRDT / OT style systems are conflict free.
-This library can run in a conflict free mode too, but doing so will sometimes lose user data.
-So you can opt in to have conflicts thrown when mutual edits will interfere.
+Unlike CRDTs, this library can be configured to refuse to accept operations which would result in lost data.
+For example, if two users both insert into the same location, instead of silently choosing a winner arbitrarily, you can throw an exception and tell the user whats going on.

-It is written to replace [ottypes/json0](https://github.com/ottypes/json0).
+This code it is written to replace [ottypes/json0](https://github.com/ottypes/json0).
 JSON1 implements a superset of JSON0's functionality.

-The spec for operations themselves is listed in [spec.md](spec.md).
+The spec for operations is in [spec.md](spec.md).

 ## Usage